 To begin, download the Guidelines/Instructions and Application form below.
 Adobe Acrobat is required to view and complete the application.

-We recommend using Adobe Reader version 11 to fill out the proposal form, though it is also compatible with versions 9 and 10.
+We recommend using Adobe Reader version 11 to fill out the proposal form, though it is also compatible with version 10.
 The form is not compatible with Preview (for Macs) or other computer programs.
 Please check all fields carefully and confirm that your answers are saved to the document prior to submission.

 Use the links below to find information about submitting an individual artist application to one of the five local arts councils.
 Individual artists may not submit proposals on behalf of organizations eligible through DCLA.